NIFTY 5022,1500.42%

 Score = f(incremental ROCE, DPS growth, share count change)

-India nuance: Incremental ROCE is the best forward-looking moat indicator.
-A 25% ROCE on existing assets but 10% incremental ROCE means the moat is shrinking in slow motion.
+Incremental ROCE is arguably the single best forward-looking moat indicator.
+A company with 25% ROCE on existing assets but only 10% incremental ROCE is shrinking its moat in slow motion — deploying capital at diminishing returns.
+Raised from 10% to 15% to reflect this.

 Management & Governance5%